sathyalog/mean-stack/README.md

 Before you run project make sure to run mongod.exe from mongodb->bin folder.

+##How to run project?

+Run through batch file or do manually!!

+#####Batch file process..

 To make your work simple, i have created a batch file that open all command prompts.

 For front-end folder alone, you have to run **gulp server**.

-For back-end folder, initially it establishes connection to db.Make sure you run mongod.exe before you run batch file.
+For back-end folder, initially it establishes connection to db.
+Make sure you run mongod.exe before you run batch file.
 Once it connects to db, it prompts to enter cmd.
 Press ctrl+c to come out of it.
-Server runs automatically from this point.
+Server runs automatically at this point.

+####Manual Process..

 ######How to run Front-End?